|

 What does the Automotive Ignition System circuit do?

 The ignition circuit is an example of a second order RCL circuit.
-The ignition circuit responsible for producing and delivering the electrical spark needed to ignite the fuel-air mixture in an engine’s cylinders.
+The ignition circuit is responsible for producing and delivering the electrical spark needed to ignite the fuel-air mixture in an engine’s cylinders.
 It consists of components like the ignition coil, distributor (or electronic control unit), spark plug wires, and spark plugs to form a spark at the airgap to ignite the gas-air mixture.

 Ignition System – Major Components